ibmresilient/resilient-community-apps/fn_ldap_search/README.md

 ## ldap_search Example

-The LDAP search requires 3 input parameters.
+The LDAP search requires 4 input parameters.
 The parameters are setup from a Resilient systems workflow on the Resilient console.
 The following are examples of setup of each parameter using a simple workflow pre-processing script.
+The %param% token will be replaced by the actual inputs.param value at time of execution.

 ```
 inputs.search_base = "dc=example,dc=com"
-inputs.search_filter = "(&(objectClass=person)(uid={}))".format(artifact.value)
+inputs.search_filter = "(&(objectClass=person)(uid=%param%))"
 inputs.search_attributes = "cn,sn,mail,telephoneNumber"
+inputs.param =  artifact.value
 ```
 The results returned to Resilient will be in JSON format and will consist of a list of entries where each entry has a 'dn' entry and a set of attributes